 Just two weeks after the Nov.
 11, 1918 Armistice, Kansas Citians embarked on a campaign which would one day create the National WWI Museum and Memorial.
-A community-based fundraising drive in 1919 raised more than \$2.5 million in less than two weeks to build the Liberty Memorial.
+A community-based fundraising drive in 1919 raised more than \$2.5 million in less than two weeks.
 Following the drive, a national architectural competition for a monument design was held by the American Institute of Architects with Harold Van Buren Magonigle from New York providing the winning design.
 The site dedication in 1921 was attended by the military leaders of the five primary Allied nations - the first time in history these five were together at one place - before a crowd of more than 100,000 spectators.
-After three years of construction, the Liberty Memorial opened on Nov.
+After three years of construction, what was then known as the Liberty Memorial opened on Nov.
 11, 1926 in a ceremony featuring U.S. President Calvin Coolidge and more than 150,000 attendees.

 To address major issues of deterioration that developed over the decades, Kansas City voters overwhelmingly passed a sales tax to raise money for the Memorial's restoration in 1998.
 Private fundraising supplemented this funding.
 The initial restoration was completed on Memorial Day, 2002.
-In 2004, two other milestones occurred: (1) the passage of a \$20 million bond initiative to fund the construction of a new museum; and (2) President George W. Bush's signing into law a bill that designated the Liberty Memorial as the National WWI Museum.
+In 2004, two other milestones occurred: (1) the passage of a \$20 million bond initiative to fund the construction of a new museum; and (2) President George W. Bush's signing into law a bill providing Congressional designation as America's official WWI museum.

-Nationally acclaimed architecture firm Abend Singleton Associates designed the restoration of the Liberty Memorial as well as the new portions of the Museum underneath the original Memorial Courtyard.
+Nationally acclaimed architecture firm Abend Singleton Associates designed the restoration as well as the new portions of the Museum underneath the original Memorial Courtyard.
 The new Museum exhibitions, which showcase objects and documents from the world's most comprehensive WWI collection, were developed by Ralph Appelbaum Associates, one of the preeminent exhibit designers in the world.

 Upon completion of the \$102 million project, the National WWI Museum and Memorial opened on Dec.
 2, 2006 to national fanfare and critical acclaim.
-In 2006, the site was designated as a U.S. National Historic Landmark and in 2014, President Barrack Obama signed legislation recognizing the Liberty Memorial as America's official WWI memorial.
+In 2006, the site was designated as a U.S. National Historic Landmark and in 2014, President Barrack Obama signed legislation recognizing the Memorial as America's official WWI memorial.